ligato/docs/docs/user-guide/quickstart.md

 In this guide you will learn how to:

 - Install the vpp-agent
-- Install and use the ETCD and Kafka
+- Install and start ETCD
 - Run the vpp-agent container
 - Interact with the vpp-agent